GetMATFit

 Basic: MAT is a systematic approach to identify and reactivate "weak" or inhibited muscles, improving strength and mobility.

-Scientific: Developed by Greg Roskopf, MAT is a neuromuscular assessment/correction systemtargeting reciprocal inhibition, arthrokinetic reflexes, and gamma motor neuron dysfunction.
+Scientific: Developed by Greg Roskopf, MAT is a neuromuscular assessment/correction system targeting reciprocal inhibition, arthrokinetic reflexes, and gamma motor neuron dysfunction.

 Scientific: MAT uses manual muscle testing (MMT) to identify inhibition, then applies: